GuillaumePv/pin_surrogate_model/README.md

 ## TO-DO

 - [x] see each MLE is equal tp sum of MLE
-- [ ] it is possible to normalize data in order to have one model for all see to contact professor
+- [x] it is possible to normalize data in order to have one model for all see to contact professor
+- [ ] chekc how work optimizer
+- [ ] use First layer to optimize data
+- [x] trouver le moyen de changer l'input

 ## Instruction